spacedriveapp/spacedrive/scripts/appimage/README.md

 # AppImage build script and files

-This directory contain the script and recipe to build an AppImage from a freshly build Spacedrive `.deb` using [appimage-builder](https://appimage-builder.readthedocs.io/en/latest/index.html).
+This directory contains the script and recipe to build an AppImage from a Spacedrive `.deb` using [appimage-builder](https://appimage-builder.readthedocs.io/en/latest/index.html).

 ## Instructions (Requires a Linux environment)